 Is Heathrow or Gatwick closer to Southampton?
 Heathrow is closer — roughly 75 miles and 1h 15m to 1h 30m via the M3.
 Gatwick is about 95 miles and 1h 45m to 2h via the M27 and M25, because you have to cross the bottom of the M25.
 For most Southampton passengers Heathrow is the quicker and cheaper transfer.

 Is it cheaper to get a transfer to Heathrow or Gatwick from Southampton?
 Heathrow is cheaper because it's a shorter drive.
-A fixed-price viaUNO transfer to Heathrow starts around £128 (estate), versus around £148 to Gatwick.
+A fixed-price viaUNO transfer to Heathrow starts at £170 (saloon), versus £180 to Gatwick.
 The extra distance and the M25 crossing account for most of the difference.

 When is it worth flying from Gatwick instead of Heathrow?
 When Gatwick has a direct flight to your destination that Heathrow doesn't, when the Gatwick fare is meaningfully cheaper, or when you're flying a low-cost carrier (easyJet, Vueling, Norwegian) that mainly operates from Gatwick.
 The extra ~30 minutes of driving is often worth it to avoid a connection.